 But in many ways the Internet is still like the Wild West, there are tons of individuals seeking to rob others.
 And just like bandits of the past, modern hackers often target small business owners and everyday entrepreneurs.

-According to Verizon, just last year 43% of data breach victims were small businesses.
+According to Verizon, just last year over 40% of data breach victims were small businesses.

 The danger is very real.